readmeio/metrics-sdks/docs/cloudflare-workers.md

 ## Setup

-It's super easy if you're a developer!
+It's a few small steps if you're a developer!
 There are only two steps required to get our worker setup with your API.

 ### In Your API